Future manufacturing will witness a shift in human-robot relationships towards collaboration,

 We present two application case studies to demonstrate the utilisation and significance of HR-SAT in diverse applications.

-The generated unified instruction can then be used in to obtain personalised instructions, which is used to
+The generated unified instruction can then be used in to obtain personalised instructions, which is used to assist the worker as well as to cross-check with the assembly process monitoring for quality assurance.

 The knowledge graph for the unified process information can be downloaded below as an .xml file.